 Widely reported yesterday was the arrest of sixteen individuals alleged to be members of the hacktivist group Anonymous, known engaging in cyber operations for political and social reasons.
 The Justice Department claimed fourteen of the individuals had been part of the distributed denial of service (DDoS) attacks on PayPal back in December 2010, when PayPal suspended WikiLeaks’ accounts making it impossible for the organization to receive donations via PayPal.

 Here’s today’s blog for the latest news and updates on civil liberties and digital freedom issues.
-All times are in EST. And, if you have any news tips and would like to contact me, email email@example.com.
+If you have any news tips and would like to contact me, email email@example.com.
 Rep. Peter King (R-NY) has announced a third anti-Muslim hearing.
 This hearing will look at how the Somali extremist group

 “The first large array of photographs depicting the devastating impact of US unmanned aircraft (‘drone’) attacks on innocent civilians in Pakistan” goes on display in London today.
 Its photographic evidence belies claims by the U.S. of no collateral killing of civilians by the drone attacks.
 The exhibit opens just as former CIA counsel John Rizzo is being charged for murder in Pakistan for his role in approving the attacks, and as Human Rights Watch has begun a campaign to seek the prosecution of Bush administration officials for torture.
 Is the Obama administration listening?
 Not only are they against investigations or prosecutions of past officials, they have engaged in war crimes of their own, most particularly around the controversial drone program of targeted killings.